 Public Meeting on Cambridge to St. Ives Railway Line

 This special meeting on 17th June had only one purpose, to discuss the use of the Cambridge to St. Ives railway

 line.
 The branch chairman, vice-chairman and secretary each spoke about the major transport issues to the

-sub-region and explained how the railway offtered, in their opinion, the best solution.
+sub-region and explained how the railway offered, in their opinion, the best solution.
 Over 100 people attended,

-which resulted in many people writing to polticians in support of the railway.
+which resulted in many people writing to politicians in support of the railway.

 2000 - BURY ST EDMUNDS MEETING

 Malcolm Hill of Cambridge Sudbury Rail Renewal Association

 The Reverend Malcolm Hill spoke on 26th February at the Library about the proposal to reinstate the railway

 between Cambridge and Sudbury (in Suffolk) which had been closed in 1968.